The Disappearing Antibody: A Case Study (Online CE Course)

 • Post-Transfusion DAT Results

-• Which of the following statements about mixed-field agglutination (MFA) are true?
-Select all that are correct.
+• Which of the following statements about mixed-field agglutination (MFA) is inaccurate?

 • Antibody Investigation